FAQs | Frieze Masters

-Coinciding with Frieze London, Frieze Masters is open to the public from 9-11 October 2020.
-Two invitation-only preview days will be held on 7 and 8 October.
+Coinciding with Frieze London, Frieze Masters is open to the public from 14-17 October, 2021.
+The invitation-only preview day will be held on Wednesday 13 October.

 How do I get a ticket for the fair?

-In order to ensure the best experience for all visitors, tickets are limited.
+In order to ensure the best experience for all visitors, tickets are limited and only available online in advance.
 You can buy your tickets in advance to save money and guarantee entry, particularly at the weekend.
-Tickets will be released in July.
+Early bird tickets will be released end of August.
+Tickets will not be available at the door.

 What is the relationship between Frieze Masters and Frieze London?

 Frieze Masters coincides with and is within walking distance of Frieze London in The Regent’s Park.
 Frieze London is one of the only fairs to focus only on contemporary art whilst Frieze Masters gives a unique view on the relationship between old and new art.
 Frieze Masters shows work made before the year 2000 whereas Frieze London presents work created mainly post-2000.
-Victoria Siddall is the Director of Frieze Masters and Frieze London, with artistic direction from Nathan Clements-Gillespie for Frieze Masters.
+Victoria Siddall is the Director of Frieze Masters and Frieze London, with artistic direction from Nathan Clements-Gillespie for Frieze Masters and with artistic direction from Eva Langret for Frieze London.

 How many people attend the fair and who are they?